- Naxos is the largest and most productive island in the Cyclades group, offering astonishing beaches, fascinating history, and abundant culture.

 Practically surrounded by beautiful beaches - from bustling organized ones offering water sports and other activities during the peak season to pine-lined deserted ones away from the prying eyes of the crowds - Naxos island was once the heart of the centuries-old Cycladic cultural heritage.

-Here is our answer to the question 'where to stay in Naxos?' to make your life and Greek travels a whole lot easier.
+Here is our answer to the question 'Where to stay in Naxos?' to make your life and travel from Athens to Naxos a whole lot easier.

 As with all Greek islands, Naxos is suitable both for low-budget and luxury holidays, depending on the month you visit the beautiful island and the type of accommodation you're looking for.